 Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

-Mason McCoy and Steven Souza each drew multiple walks, and were the two to drive in a run with a walk.
-Erick Mejia smacked a two-RBI double off the right field wall in the second inning, narrowly missing a three-run homer.

-OPENING DAY: LHP Roenis Elias will "open" tonight's game, continuing his first action since 2019 after numerous injuries and Tommy John surgery, presumably on his way back to Seattle.
-Elias has allowed only four hits in 6.1 IP with Tacoma his season, and has not surrendered a run or a walk.
-The Cuban southpaw is a veteran of 126 MLB games (54 starts) and 388.0 Major League innings pitched between 2014 and 2019 with Seattle, Boston and Washington.
+In a four-run Las Vegas fifth, Tacoma native Nate Mondou ripped an RBI double.
+Oakland A's top catching prospect Shea Langeliers hit the game's only home run later in the inning, a two-run shot with two out.

+In a game that featured 11 total pitchers between the clubs, Aviators LHP Sam Selman struck out two in the ninth to notch his first save of the season, stranding O'Keefe's third hit of the night at first base.

-R SPEED: The Rainiers have stolen 37 bases in 19 games, and lead all of Triple-A in steals by 10; Omaha (Kansas City) of the International League is second with 27.
-Caught only five times as a club so far, the Rainiers are stealing bases at an 88% success rate and swiping nearly two bags per game.
-Tacoma outfielder Forrest Wall is tied for the PCL lead in steals with Sacramento's Bryce Johnson, after Wall's eighth theft on Saturday.
+R SPEED: The Rainiers have stolen 40 bases in 20 games, and lead all of Triple-A in steals by *13*; Buffalo (Toronto), Indianapolis (Pittsburgh) and Omaha (Kansas City) of the International League are tied for second with 27 apiece.
+Caught only five times as a club so far, the Rainiers are stealing bases at an 89% success rate while swiping two bags per game.
+Tacoma outfielder Forrest Wall leads the PCL outright in steals, after his ninth theft last night.

-Rainiers infielders Erick Mejia and Sam Haggerty are tied for third on the circuit, one behind Wall, with seven steals apiece.
+Rainiers infielders Sam Haggerty and Erick Mejia are tied for third on the circuit, two behind Wall, with seven steals apiece.

-ODOMETER: Rainiers catcher Joe Odom's four home runs tie him for fifth in the PCL, and his .592 slugging percentage ranks him 10th in the league coming into today's action.
+ODOMETER: Rainiers catcher Joe Odom's four home runs tie him for eighth in the PCL, and his .580 slugging percentage ranks him seventh in the league coming into today's action.

-THEY DIG THE...WALK?: In winning last night's game by drawing 10 walks, Tacoma snapped an 11-game home run streak as a club, in one of the PCL's more hitter-friendly environments.
+THEY DIG THE...WALK?: In winning Tuesday's game by drawing 10 walks, Tacoma snapped an 11-game home run streak as a club, in one of the PCL's more hitter-friendly environments.
 Tacoma's longest homer streak last season was 20 games, May 21 through June 14.
+The Rainiers didn't homer last night either; they have yet to go three games without one this season.

+CAL RAKES: Catcher Cal Raleigh was optioned to Tacoma on Thursday.
+He compiled the longest hitting streak for Tacoma last season, 23 games between May 15 and June 17.
+Raleigh batted .396 during the streak with 20 XBH (6 HR), 22 RBI and 22 runs while OPSing 1.170 (.430/.740).

 ANOTHA ONE: While the Rainiers currently have three Seattle-area locals on their roster, Las Vegas infielder Nate Mondou is Tacoma-born, a graduate of Charles Wright Academy in Tacoma, and a resident of Lake Tapps, WA.